X-Ray

 Are there any risks?

-X-rays are a type of radiation known as ionising radiation.
-The dose of radiation used is very low and is similar in strength to other sources of natural radiation that people are exposed to every day, without even realising.
-The radiographer will ensure the dose is kept as low as possible and that the benefits of having the x-ray outweigh any risks.
+X-rays use a type of radiation called ionising radiation.
+The amount used is very low, similar to the levels of natural background radiation we are all exposed to every day.
+The radiographer will always ensure the dose is kept as low as possible, and that the benefits of having the X-ray outweigh any risks.

 Giving your consent

-It is your decision to have any examination and you can change your mind at any time.
+It is your choice whether to have the examination, and you can change your mind at any time.

 What happens during the X-Ray?

-There are different types of x-ray.
-Depending on your x-ray, you may be asked to remove jewellery and/or certain items of clothing.
+Depending on your x-ray exam, you may be asked to remove jewellery and/or certain items of clothing.
 You may even have to get changed into a gown.
 This will be explained fully when you arrive.
 The radiographer will ask you to move into different positions on the x-ray table to take the scan.
 Some people might find it uncomfortable holding the correct position and / or lying on the x-ray table while the scan is carried out, but the procedure itself is painless.

 What happens afterwards?
 Will I have the results on the same day?

-Please do not ring the Radiology Department for the results of your x-ray as staff are not allowed to give out the results of your scan.
+Please do not call the Radiology Department for your results, as staff are not allowed to give them out.

-If your X-Ray was requested by your General Practitioner - ring your GP's enquiry number
+If your X-ray was requested by your GP: Please contact your GP surgery.

-If your X-Ray was requested by a hospital Consultant - the results will be discussed at your next out patient appointment.
-If no further appointment has been arranged, your specalist will write to your GP.
+If your X-ray was requested by a hospital consultant: The results will be discussed at your next outpatient appointment.
+If no appointment has been arranged, your specialist will write to your GP.